m1chae1bx/hedgehog-chatbot/README.md

 ## Setup

-Before running the chatbot, you need to install the dependencies by running `pip install -r requirements.txt` on your preferred Python environment.
+Before running the chatbot, you need to install the dependencies by running `pip install -r requirements-<os>.txt` on your preferred Python environment.
 In addition, make sure you have a capable machine when running the chatbot, as the model is quite large.
 The `microsoft/GODEL-v1_1-large-seq2seq` model alone is at least 3 GB in size.

 Make sure to download the models before running the chatbot.
 To download the models, you can run the scripts in the `scripts/models` directory.